 Every Fourth of July, Lake Gregory throws an exciting bash complete with fireworks and a celebration.
 Lake Gregory is the perfect retreat for families seeking an adventurous summer cool-down spot.

 If you are on an adults only trip you’ll also love visiting Lake Gregory and Lake Arrowhead for fall colors.
 It’s one of the only places in Southern California that you can experience all four seasons.

 You’ll find a lovely walking path around the lake and the Heart Rock Hike nearby.

 HOTEL: The North Shore Inn (8.3) or stay in Lake Arrowhead

 7. Lake Casitas

 While you can’t swim in the lake because it’s a drinking water source, you can enjoy the Lake Casitas Water Adventure adjacent to the lake.
-The fully-renovated park will reopen for the 2022 summer season.
 Lake Casitas is ideal for fishing enthusiasts and families alike.